About the

 Ms Fiona Gill - Member

-Mr Damon Ezis - Deputy Member
+Mr Damon Ezis - Deputy

 Department of Infrastructure and Transport

-Ms Danielle Kowalski - Deputy Member
+Ms Karen Lee-Jones - Deputy

 Department of Primary Industries and Regions

-Ms Justine Drew - Member
+Ms Laura Bruce - Member

-Ms Elena Petrenas - Deputy Member
+Ms Elena Petrenas - Deputy

 ForestrySA